Audiogenic

+Audiogenic was the name of two related UK-based businesses involved in video game publishing and development from the late 1970s until 1997.
+The original business started out as a recording studio and cassette duplication service which moved into video game publishing from the late 1970s onwards.

-Audiogenic Software was a British video game development company.
-It was established in 1985 following an earlier Audiogenic company that had been founded in the late 1970s.
-It published its last new title in 1997, after the core of the development team were taken over by Codemasters to create Brian Lara Cricket on the PlayStation.
-The company is, however, still in existence and continues to license its portfolio of titles to third parties for conversion onto new formats.
+Following its demise, a new company, also trading as Audiogenic, was formed in 1985 to acquire its assets.
+It published its last new title in 1997, after the core of the development team was taken over by Codemasters to create Brian Lara Cricket on the PlayStation.
+The company is still in existence and continues to license its portfolio of titles to third parties for conversion onto new formats.

 Though almost unknown in the United States, the company was successful in the United Kingdom and in Australia with a line of cricket and rugby games, some versions of which were licensed to other publishers.
 Several games were also published under licence in Japan, including World Class Rugby for the Super NES, and a follow-up, World Class Rugby 2, both of which were published by Imagineer.

 First company

 The original company, Audiogenic Limited, was started as a recording studio called Sun in Reading, Berkshire in 1975 by Martin Maynard.
 It was one of the first 8 track studios to operate outside London.
 By comparison with modern studios the recording equipment was very basic; however, it still recorded for bands including The Vibrators, XTC, Stadium Dogs, Van Morrison, Alan Clayson and The New Seekers.
 It offered an audio cassette duplication service and the company also made arrangements for pressing vinyl.
 Terry Clark recently performed (February 2008 JonesFest) a song about the studio at a tribute concert for Garry Jones at the South Street centre in Reading.

 Around 1979 Audiogenic became interested in the Commodore PET computer and gained a contract to duplicate computer software on cassette.
 Subsequently Commodore International gave Audiogenic the software manufacturing and selling rights, but this arrangement came to an end with the advent of the VIC-20.
 Martin Maynard flew to California and signed agreements with United Microware Industries, Cosmi, Creative Software and Broderbund, some of the biggest suppliers of VIC software at that time.

 Audiogenic published software successfully in the UK, but a decision to diversify by importing peripherals, notably the Koala Pad and the Entrepo Quick Data Drive (a continuous loop storage device for the Commodore 64) contributed to a decline in profitability which led to the company ceasing to trade in 1985.
 Martin Maynard returned to the audio duplication business, and is still operating Sounds Good Ltd now located in Southport, Merseyside.